-Divorce applications can be expensive - to see the current cost, please go to Court website at www.fcfcoa.gov.au/fl/fees/fl-fees.
+Divorce applications can be expensive - to see the current cost, please go to Court website.
 This cost can be shared by you and your former partner or paid by one person.
 The cost normally increases annually.

 The cost of a divorce application can be reduced in cases of financial hardship or for people who are receiving help from a recognised service, such as TEWLS.